 The best idea is to hand wash just the one thing you really must have (we'll get to hand washing detergent substitutes).
-But, if you need to do a larger load of dirty laundry, there are some substitutes for detergent or tips you can use to eke out enough detergent for one more load.
+But, if you need to do a larger load of dirty laundry in the washer, there are some safe substitutes for detergent and tips you can use to eke out enough detergent for one more load.

 Rinse Out the Detergent Bottle or Box

-To enhance your last bit of detergent, add 1/2 cup of borax or baking soda.
-They work as a detergent booster and will help get your clothes clean.
-Place the dry product directly in the washer drum before you add soiled clothes and water.
+To enhance your last bit of detergent, add one-half cup of borax or baking soda.
+These products work as a detergent booster and will help get your clothes clean.
+Place the dry product directly in the washer drum before you add detergent, soiled clothes, and water.

 If you have no detergent at all, use one cup of borax or baking soda for a normal load.
-Your clothing will be cleaner than you imagine with the action of the cleaning agents, water, and agitation from the washer.
+The clothing will be cleaner than you imagine thanks to the action of the cleaning agents, water, and the agitation from the washer.
 Again, pretreat stains before washing and use the warmest water temperature recommended for the garments.

-As a last resort when you have no laundry detergent, use 1/2 cup of powdered oxygen bleach instead.
+As a last resort when you have no laundry detergent, use one-half cup of powdered oxygen bleach instead.
 Add the powder to the empty washer drum before adding the dirty laundry and water.

 Products to NEVER USE in a Clothes Washer